PhantomInsights/mexican-jobs-2018/README.md

 `scraper.py` | A web scraper made with `Requests` and `BeautifulSoup` that continously keeps saving new job listings.
 `post_bot.py` | A Reddit bot made with `PRAW` and `lxml` that creates a digest with the highest paying jobs country wide.
 `comments_bot.py` | A Reddit bot made with `PRAW` and `lxml` that creates a customized digest with the parameters given by the user.
+`step2.py` | An utility script that extracts and computes the required data from the job listings files, once computed it saves all the data to a .csv file.
+`step3.py` | A collection of functions to extract insights and generate plots from the dataset, it uses `Matplotlib`, `Pandas`, `Seaborn`, `GeoPandas` and `Numpy`.

-All of these scripts were written in Python 3, they were deployed on a VPS and were scheduled with the following crontab.
+All of these scripts were written in Python 3, some were deployed on a VPS and were scheduled with the following crontab.

 ```
 */5 * * * * cd /home/scripts/ && python3 scraper.py